fetchai/agents-aea/docs/generic-skills.md

+# Generic Skills

 The AEA generic buyer and seller skills demonstrate an interaction between two AEAs:

-* An AEA that provides a (data selling) service.
+- An AEA that provides a (data selling) service.
-* An AEA that demands this service.
+- An AEA that demands this service.

 ## Discussion

 The scope of this guide is demonstrating how to create easily configurable AEAs.
 The buyer AEA finds the seller, negotiates the terms of trade, and if successful purchases the data by sending payment.
 The seller AEA sells the service specified in its `skill.yaml` file, delivering it to the buyer upon receiving payment.

 Note that these agents do not utilize a smart contract but interact with a ledger to complete a transaction.
 Moreover, in this setup, the buyer agent has to trust the seller to send the data upon successful payment.